SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: The Six Steps of the SpyHammer Attack

 \subsection{Step 1: Identify the Victim DRAM Module}

-\mechanism{} requires to reverse engineer the manufacturer and model of the victim DRAM module.
-Our methodology identifies the DRAM manufacturer first, and then identifies the technology node of the model.
-There are many techniques that enable us to reverse engineer the victim DRAM manufacturer and model remotely, without physical access or modification to the victim system.
-Next, we explain some of these techniques an attacker can use, based on new observations, and observations from previous works.
+\mechanism{} requires reverse engineering the manufacturer and model of the victim DRAM module.
+Our methodology identifies the DRAM manufacturer first and then identifies the technology node of the DRAM module.
+There are several techniques to reverse-engineer the victim DRAM manufacturer and model remotely, without physical access or modification to the victim system.
+Next, we explain some of these techniques an attacker can use based on new observations and observations from previous works.

-We classify our methodologies into two categories: 1) methodologies that are very simple and quick to implement, but that can lead two some inaccuracies in some cases (Section~\ref{sec:identify_quickly}), and 2) methodologies that are more complex but that usually can provide more accurate results (Section~\ref{sec:identify_accurate}).
-The best methodology for each particular case might depend on the required accuracy, or the time the attacker has to do the attack.
+We classify our methodologies into two categories: 1)~methodologies that are very simple and quick to implement but that can lead to certain inaccuracies (Section~\ref{sec:identify_quickly}), and 2)~methodologies that are more complex but that generally provide more accurate results (Section~\ref{sec:identify_accurate}).
+The best methodology for each case can be chosen based on the required accuracy or attack time.